 In this blog post, we will look into a code of conduct and address how empathy should affect the way you approach every living creature that visits your backyard.
 I will discuss both ethics and empathy in a minute, but first, read the following quote.
 If you take anything away from this blog series, this is it.

 “Take nothing but photographs, leave nothing but footprints, kill nothing but time. “

 ― Aliyyah Eniath

-Read it again, then memorize it, write it on an index card and keep it in your camera bag or keep a copy by your binoculars.
+Read it again, then memorize it, write it on an index card and keep it in your camera bag or keep a copy with your binoculars.
 Put a copy by your door so you see it every time you go outside.
-This statement alone should embody how we think EVERYTIME we step out our door.
-So, lets get to it!
+This statement alone should embody how we think EVERY TIME we step out our door.
+So, let's get to it!

 #1 Do Not Disturb: Have you ever tried to capture that inflight image and whistled at your subject to get them to fly?
 Unfortunately, I have!
 No big deal, right?
 Think again!
-Spooking an animal by whistling, shouting, or throwing objects towards it can have far more consequences that we realize.
+Spooking an animal by whistling, shouting, or throwing objects toward it can have far more consequences than we realize.
 Consider this.
-You might be scaring a parent bird away from a hidden nest or maybe spooked a bobcat’s first meal in days?
+You might be scaring a parent bird away from a hidden nest or maybe spooked a bobcat’s first meal in days.
 And it is not just the animals that you can disturb.
 We’ve all been there.
-Hearing that elusive bird, your bucket list-bird, and then someone starts yelling nearby and scares off your subject.
+Hearing that elusive bird, your bucket list bird, and then someone starts yelling nearby and scares off your subject.
 You could literally cry!
 Do Not Disturb should apply to wildlife and fellow nature enthusiasts.